Quadrant

 FAQs on Quadrant

-A quadrant can be defined as a part of a cartesian plane which is obtained when the two axes intersect each other.
+A quadrant can be defined as a part of a cartesian plane that is obtained when the two axes intersect each other.
 We get 4 quadrants when the axes intersect each other.

 How are Quadrants Numbered?